AKU-CITRIC-Center-for-Bioinformatics/ncov/README.md

 # ncov
-Genomic Epidemiology of SARS-CoV-2 in Pakistan, with thanks from CZ Gen Epi, Chen Zuckerberg Initiative, **Do not use this json file as it is restricted to use until further notified**.
+Genomic Epidemiology of SARS-CoV-2 in Pakistan, with thanks from CZ Gen Epi, Chen Zuckerberg Initiative, **Do not use display these json file elsewhere as it is restricted to use until further notified**.